WorldWideWeb: Features

 Since WorldWideWeb was developed on and for the NeXTSTEP platform, the program uses many of NeXTSTEP's components – WorldWideWeb's layout engine was built around NeXTSTEP's Text class.

 WorldWideWeb is capable of displaying basic style sheets, downloading and opening any file type with a MIME type that is also supported by the NeXT system (PostScript, movies, and sounds), browsing newsgroups, and spellchecking.
 In earlier versions, images are displayed in separate windows, until NeXTSTEP's Text class gained support for Image objects.
 WorldWideWeb is able to use different protocols: FTP, HTTP, NNTP, and local files.
 Later versions are able to display inline images.

 The browser is also a WYSIWYG editor.
 It allows the simultaneous editing and linking of many pages in different windows.
 The functions "Mark Selection", which creates an anchor, and "Link to Marked", which makes the selected text an anchor linking to the last marked anchor, allow the creation of links.
 Editing pages remotely is not possible, as the HTTP PUT method had not yet been implemented during the period of the application's active development.
-Files can be edited in a local file system which is in turn served onto the Web by an HTTP server.

 WorldWideWeb's navigation panel contains Next and Previous buttons that automatically navigate to the next or previous link on the last page visited, similar to Opera's Rewind and Fast Forward buttons, or HyperCard; i.e., if one navigated to a page from a table of links, the Previous button would cause the browser to load the previous page linked in the table.
-This is useful for web pages which contain lists of links.
-Many still do, but the user interface link-chaining was not adopted by other contemporary browser writers, and it only gained popularity later.
-An equivalent functionality is nowadays provided by connecting web pages with explicit navigation buttons repeated on each webpage among those links, or with typed links in the headers of the page.
-This places more of a burden on web site designers and developers, but allows them to control the presentation of the navigation links.

-WorldWideWeb does not have features like bookmarks, but a similar feature was presented in the browser: if a link should be saved for later use linking it to the user's own home page (start page), the link is remembered in the same fashion as a bookmark.
-The ability to create more home pages was implemented, similar to folders in the actual web browsers bookmarks.
+WorldWideWeb does not have bookmarks as they exist in later browsers, but a similar feature was provided: to save a link for later use, users could link to it from their own home page (start page).
+Users could create multiple home pages, similar to folders in modern web browsers' bookmarks.